 Our solicitors will prepare a supplemental lease of the space which will run concurrently for the unexpired term of your current lease.
-Please be aware that an additional ground rent will be payable for the space.
+Or, if you are a freeholder, the land may be sold on a leasehold or freehold basis.
 If you are purchasing a loft and intending to convert the space, while the Council will remain responsible for the repair of the roof and its structure, the full costs will be charged back to you, as we are unable to pass on increased costs of repairs and maintenance arising from works completed.